BogomolovKirill/BogomolovKirill/README.md

 My name is **Kirill Bogomolov**, and I'm a **Python backend developer**.

 ### 🛠️ Current Work
-Development of Telegram bots and REST APIs for small and large businesses.
+Development of Telegram bots and REST API for small and large businesses.

 ### 📁 GitHub
 Most of my commercial projects are hosted on **GitHub** (repositories are private, but I’m happy to discuss my experience).